aditi167-max/Loan_credit_classification/README.md

 I compared the models using:

 - Accuracy
-- Precision
 - Recall
-- F1 Score

-Among all the models, **Gradient Boosting Classifier** gave the best performance on this dataset.
+Among all the models, **Gradient Boosting Classifier** gave the best performance on this dataset based on Accuracy.

 ## Tools Used